joelouthan/Theologicus/src/genesis/genesis08-15-22.md

 Jesus Christ is his name!

 >Matthew 23:37-39 (CSB) Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her.
-How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!
-38 See, your house is left to you desolate.
-39 For I tell you, you will not see me again until you say, ‘Blessed is he who comes in the name of the Lord’!”
+How often I wanted to gather your children together, as a hen gathers her chicks under her wings, but you were not willing!See, your house is left to you desolate.For I tell you, you will not see me again until you say, ‘Blessed is he who comes in the name of the Lord’!”

 ## Our Response